Waste Shredding and Secondary Fuel Production for Waste-to-Energy

 PreCut series

-Particularly robust shredding machines are required for the pre-shredding of often heavily contaminated waste fractions.
-With the PreCut series you get a shredder that shreds material to a grain size of up to 400 mm.
+Particularly robust shredding machines are required for the pre-shredding of waste fractions that are often heavily contaminated.
+With the PreCut series, you get a shredder that shreds material to a grain size of up to 400 mm.

 Learn more